King County passes $631M rescue plan spending for COVID-19 recovery, Seattle unveils its $128M proposal

 In recent weeks, some advocates have called on the county and City Hall to send hundreds of millions of dollars from the American Rescue Plan Act into Black communities in particular.

 The county’s package includes a $25 million business and economic resiliency program for communities of color.
-The city’s plan includes grants for small businesses and cash assistance for low-income households that Councilmember Teresa Mosqueda said would be directed at communities hit hardest by COVID-19.
+The city’s proposal includes grants for small businesses and cash assistance for low-income households that Councilmember Teresa Mosqueda said would be directed at communities hit hardest by COVID-19.

 “Folks from communities of color are going to be receiving these dollars,” Mosqueda said.